 Rational Explanations

-Pareidolia: Psychologist Dr. Fiona Stewart, in a 2010 lecture at Dumfries University, argued pareidolia causes visitors to see human-like shapes in shadows or fog, especially at dusk.
+Pareidolia: Psychologist Dr. Fiona Stewart, in a 2010 lecture at Dumfries University, argued that pareidolia causes visitors to see human-like shapes in shadows or fog, especially at dusk.

 Structural Factors: Geologist Dr. Alan Murray, in a 2015 Scottish Heritage report, noted underground water beneath the castle creates vibrations or humming, mistaken for whispers or music.